This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Reconstituting the heath

 On the right as you drive into the main entrance of Felbrigg, about 10 hectares is being returned to the heathland that it would have been in 1860.
+The Wavy Hairgrass, pictured above, has come up in the heathland restoration area.
+It is a typical heathland grass which hasn’t been recorded at Felbrigg in the last ten years.
 We are removing the non-native species such as the conifers, digging up and grinding out the stumps.
 The nutrient rich soil/leaf mould is then stripped off to get back to the basic seed bed.
 Ling heather is already coming through and it is hoped that we will see Bell heather in time.
 It is hoped that this heathland will encourage Nightjar and Woodlark to nest there; also this environment will increase biodiversity and be good for Green Tiger Beetles, Bumble Bees; Wasps and Solitary Bees.
 There will be some thinning of the woodland around this heathland area - in all some 15 hectares.
 In 1860 this heathland would have been managed by gorse cutting (gorse was used for fires and bedding) and animal grazing.
 We will cut the heather using a tractor and it is hoped that some native breeds of cattle can be introduced to graze this heathland.